CoverRight’s Mission and Editorial Guidelines.

 Lack of Hospital Deductible Coverage

-When debating which Medigap plan to enroll in, it is critical to identify plans which do not cover hospital deductibles.
+When debating which Medigap plan to enroll in, it is critical to identify plans that do not cover hospital deductibles.
 Hospital stays can be extremely costly and painful without sufficient Medigap plan coverage.

-In this vein, some of the worst Medicare Supplement plans include those like Medigap Plan A that do not cover the Medicare hospital deductible of $1,632 in 2024.
-This deductible applies each “benefit period,” or in other words, every time you visit the hospital, you have to pay this amount if your plan does not cover it.
+In this vein, some of the worst Medicare supplement plans include Medigap Plan A, which does not cover the Medicare hospital deductible of $1,632 in 2024.
+This deductible applies to each “benefit period.”
+In other words, if your plan does not cover it, you must pay this amount every time you visit the hospital.

 Mean length of stay, days5.35.65.6